-Before you spend the money to register for the CPC exam, make sure you’ve reviewed the eligibility requirements.
+Before you spend the money on a training program or registering for the CPC exam, make sure you’ve reviewed the eligibility requirements.
 If your school offers exam preparation, your instructors can provide guidance and advice.

 You may need to provide proof that you have completed a coding preparation course and/or have on-the-job experience before you are granted full CPC status, though you are eligible for CPC-A status as soon as you pass the exam.
 In addition, you will need to have a current membership with the AAPC.
 If you are not already a member, you will need to submit payment for both your membership and the examination when you register.

 Once you have submitted payment and registered for a date to take the exam in a city near you, you’ll want to brush up on the topics that will be covered in the examination.

 Candidates are not expected to memorize the many thousands of codes used in this field, so the AAPC allows applicants to reference approved manuals during the exam.
 Keep in mind that only hard-copy manuals may be used, as electronic devices are not allowed in the exam room.

 For the Certified Professional Coder exam, you’re allowed to bring the following manuals: